‘Nudity is more than just vanity. It’s about diving in one’s story and vulnerability’

 “Now, while the session was running and everyone’s quiet, somebody shouted “Stop taking photos!” so of course everybody looked at the person being called out but turns out it was the photographer and friend of the model.
 It was our fault not giving people the heads-up that technically he was the only one allowed to take photos there.”

 It’s no secret that figure models particularly women are underrepresented in the art world, while their bodies and images are sketched, drawn or painted by the hands of men, there still lies that agony on whether the industry cares, protects and respects every single person involved in the scene.
-This is why Dear Prudence and Miguel de Quiros started Sunday Nudes.
+This is why Dear Prudence and her co-founder [name redacted] started Sunday Nudes.
 It challenged that unfair truth by being the opposites of those old artistic tropes.
 Depicting the scene of nude-sketching in an empowered, autonomous and non-sexualized way.

 Now a year later, the group has produced a ton of artworks, and the number of artists and models has continuously grown surprisingly.
 The ones presented in the exhibit were all very unique from each other.
 It was striking to see a variety of styles and techniques ranging from raw pencil sketches and watercolors to abstract shaped drawings to a bit of funk paintings, and even to notable writings.